nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 Don’t forget to Test and Push (T&P) after getting the number of required approvals (manual operation needed for now).

 ### Nuxeo Web UI / Nuxeo Elements

-Ensure to execute npm run lint and npm run format to try to fix the format issues automatically before creating your commit.
-Be aware we have a command that helps us having the code properly formatted.
+Ensure to execute `npm run lint` and `npm run format` to try to fix the format issues automatically before creating your commit.
+Be aware we have a command that helps us to have the code properly formatted.

 ## Translations

 Nuxeo labels are stored in ASCII files.
 We use the [UTF-8](http://www.utf8-chartable.de/) encoding for non ASCII files (like `\u00e9` for `&eacute;`).
 You have two different options.

 See [HOWTO: Translate the Nuxeo Platform]({{page page='how-to-translate-the-nuxeo-platform'}}) for more details.

 ### With Crowdin (non English translations)